JamAndFlow/JamAndFlow-API/AUTHENTICATION.md

    - `POST /api/v1/users/login` with form data `username` and `password`.
    - The response will include `{ "access_token": "<JWT>", "token_type": "bearer" }`.

 ## 2. GitHub OAuth Login

 1. Go to `/api/v1/auth/github/login` in your browser.
 2. Authorize the app on GitHub.
 3. You will be redirected back and receive a JSON response with `{ "access_token": "<JWT>", "token_type": "bearer" }`.

+## 3. Google OAuth Login

+1. Go to `/api/v1/auth/google/login` in your browser.
+2. Authorize the app with your Google account.
+3. You will be redirected back and receive a JSON response with `{ "access_token": "<JWT>", "token_type": "bearer" }`.

-## 3. Using the Token in Swagger UI
+## 4. Using the Token in Swagger UI

 - Open `/docs` (Swagger UI).
 - Click the "Authorize" button.